New Lev Parnas Photos Show Him Wiping Rudy Giuliani’s Mouth, Also Show Donald Trump Laywer Attending Bullfight

-Lev Parnas, the now-indicted former associate of Donald Trump’s lawyer — former New York City Mayor Rudy Giuliani — on Friday released a new trove of photographs that appear to document his close relationship with Giuliani.
-The Trump lawyer has publicly admitted that he pressured the government of Ukraine to stage an investigation of former United States Vice President Joe Biden, the exact charge that was at the heart of the impeachment proceedings against Trump, which wrapped up with his acquittal on Wednesday.
+Lev Parnas, the now-indicted former associate of former New York City Mayor Rudy Giuliani, released on Friday a new trove of photographs that appear to document their close relationship.
+Donald Trump‘s lawyer has publicly admitted that he pressured the government of Ukraine to stage an investigation of former United States Vice President Joe Biden — the exact charge that was at the heart of the impeachment proceedings against the president, which wrapped up with his acquittal on Wednesday.

-The friendship between Parnas and Giuliani, as documented in the photos obtained by CNN from Parnas lawyer Joseph Bondy, appears to be intimate.
+The aforementioned friendship — as documented in the photos obtained by CNN from Parnas lawyer Joseph Bondy — appears to be intimate.
 The pair are shown in Spain, attending a bullfight, and in one image, Parnas is seen apparently wiping Giuliani’s mouth with a napkin or tissue.

 “Lev Parnas is a prolific collector of photos and videos,” Bondy told CNN.
 “Contrary to what one might expect, Mr. Parnas has not destroyed any.
 Rather, he has preserved them.”

-Bondy added that the “universe” of subjects in the photographs and video recordings preserved by Parnas has not yet been fully revealed, but he said that they cover topics “well beyond” the Ukraine pressure campaign scandal that ignited the impeachment inquiry against Trump.
+Bondy added that the “universe” of subjects in the photographs and video recordings preserved by Parnas has not yet been fully revealed, but he said that they cover topics “well beyond” the alleged Ukraine pressure campaign scandal that ignited the impeachment inquiry against Trump.

 I'm having a really hard time understanding what is happening here w @RudyGiuliani